The uterus must be normally shaped and free of congenital defects and obstructions for pregnancy to result.

-The uterus must also be normally shaped (triangular) and free of congenital defects such as the “double uterus (uterus didelphys) which has two “horns”, unicornuate uterus (only one half of the normal uterus), uterine septum (muscle growth from the top of the inside of the uterus that protrudes into the cavity) and a bicornuate uterus (heart shaped).
-Some of these defects such as a uterine septum can be corrected by a skilled reproductive surgeon.
+The uterus must also be normally shaped (triangular) and free of congenital defects such as the double uterus (uterus didelphys) which has two “horns”, unicornuate uterus (half of the normal uterus), uterine septum (muscle growth from the top of the inside of the uterus that protrudes into the cavity) and a bicornuate uterus (heart-shaped).
+Luckily, most of these defects such as a uterine septum can be corrected by one of our skilled reproductive surgeons at RCC.